run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

     -p '{"spec": {"template": {"spec": {"nodeSelector": {"non-existing": "true"}}}}}'
     ```

-!!!
-Important
-    * If you are using [DGX OS](https://docs.nvidia.com/dgx/index.html){target=_blank} then NVIDIA prerequisites are already installed and you may skip to the next step.
-    * The combination of _NVIDIA A100 hardware_ and the _CoreOS operating system_ (which is popular when using OpenShift) will only work with option 1 and using the GPU Operator version 1.8 or higher.

 #### Alternative Installation Method: Install on Each Node

 An alternative method is to Install NVIDIA software on each node separately.
-This method is less recommended but is documented in detail in the [NVIDIA documentation](https://docs.nvidia.com/datacenter/cloud-native/kubernetes/install-k8s.html#install-nvidia-dependencies){target=_blank}.
+This method is __less recommended__ but is documented in detail in the [NVIDIA documentation](https://docs.nvidia.com/datacenter/cloud-native/kubernetes/install-k8s.html#install-nvidia-dependencies){target=_blank}.
 Some notes:

 * Run:ai does __not__ currently support NVIDIA Driver version 510 or later.
 * Perform the sections _Install NVIDIA Drivers_ and _Install NVIDIA Container Toolkit (nvidia-docker2)_.
 * Note the differentiation between _containerd_ and _docker_.
 * The instructions relate to Ubuntu and link to other Operating systems.

-=== "Run:ai 2.4 or later"
-    Perform the section _Install NVIDIA Device Plugin_ and _GPU Telemetry_.
+* Perform the section _Install NVIDIA Device Plugin_ and _GPU Telemetry_.

-=== "Run:ai 2.3 or earlier"
+???
+"Run:ai 2.3 or earlier"
     Do not perform the section _Install NVIDIA Device Plugin_ and _GPU Telemetry_.